soran-ghaderi/torchebm/docs/guides/loss_functions.md

 ---
 sidebar_position: 4
-title: Loss Functions
+title: BaseLoss Functions
 description: Understanding and using loss functions for training energy-based models
 ---

-# Loss Functions
+# BaseLoss Functions

 Training energy-based models involves estimating and minimizing the difference between the model distribution and the data distribution.
 TorchEBM provides various loss functions to accomplish this.